Whitegoods Appliance Care Tips

 While whitegoods appliances make our lives easier, they can also create problems if not maintained properly.
 An average homeowner has several thousand dollars invested in major appliances.
-This guide shows you how to protect that investment and assure that you get many years of reliable service out of each and provides tips on minimising your appliances’ consumption of electricity.
+This guide will show you how to protect your investment and provide tips on how to minimise your electricity consumption and ensure you get many years of reliable service out of each appliance.

 For modern dishwashers, rinsing the dishes is unnecessary and a waste of water and time.
 Most dishes can go from the table to the dishwasher without a stop at the sink.
 Wait until you have a full load before running the dishwasher.
-When loading the dishwasher, make sure no dishes obstruct the rotating spray arms.
+When loading it, make sure no dishes obstruct the rotating spray arms.
 There’s an arm that spins under the bottom rack, another above the top rack and often a third that telescopes up through the bottom rack to spin just under the top rack.
-Load more fragile items in the top rack.
-The highest-pressure jets are directed at the lower rack to help clean pots and utensils.
+Load the more fragile items in the top rack as the highest pressure jets are directed at the lower rack to help clean pots and utensils.
 The dry cycle uses a lot of energy.
 During the winter months, when the air in the house is generally dry, you don’t need to use this option.
 Instead, when the dishwasher stops, open it and pull out both racks.
 Everything will be dry in about an hour.

 Most washing machine hoses are made of reinforced rubber.
 As they get older, they lose some of their resiliency and may be subject to bursting.
-A burst hose can spray water across your laundry causing enormous damage.
+A burst hose can spray water across your laundry and cause enormous damage.
 If your hoses are old, consider replacing them with the tougher metal hoses.
-As an added precaution, consider turning off the water supply to the washer whenever you’ll be away for extended periods of time.
-For best results, put detergent in before you load the washing machine.
+As an added precaution, consider turning the washer's water supply off whenever you’ll be away for extended periods of time.
+For the best results, put detergent in before you load the washing machine.
 Several modern brands of washing machines feature dispensers that automatically add detergent, bleach or fabric softener to the wash cycle at the appropriate time for you.
 For most items, lowering the water temperature to warm wash and cold rinse will get your clothes clean and reduce your energy bills.
 Small loads use almost as much energy as large loads.
 When possible, wait until you have a full load before running the washing machine.

 Most refrigerators have more than one light.
 Replacement is easiest when at least one bulb is still working.
 When you first notice a burnt-out bulb, count the total number of bulbs in your unit.
 Unscrew any burnt-out bulbs and take them with you to the hardware store to make sure you buy the same type.
 Buy enough for the whole refrigerator so you have spares as the other bulbs wear out.
 Whenever frost gets to be 1/4-inch thick, it’s time to defrost.
 Never use ice picks or similar tools to loosen ice.
 Some refrigerator shelves contain cooling fluids.
 These racks take longer to defrost.
 Don’t force the process, as the racks are easily damaged.
 Every year or two, vacuum underneath and behind the unit.
-After unplugging the unit, use a crevice tool or a feather duster to help you clean the coil and all the metal parts.
+After unplugging the unit, use a crevice tool or feather duster to help you clean the coil and all metal parts.
 You may have to remove a panel to get access.
-This will make your unit run more efficiently and last longer.
-Keep the door seals and the surfaces they close against clean.
-This will reduce energy consumption and extend the life of the seal.
+This will make your unit last longer and run more efficiently.
+Keep the door seals and the surfaces they close against clean to reduce energy consumption and extend the life of the seal.
 If you close the door on a piece of paper and it slips out without resistance, it’s time to replace the door seal.
-Replacing the seal is more complicated than it looks so if you’re not especially handy, it’s a job better left to the professionals.
+Replacing the seal is more complicated than it looks, so if you’re not especially handy, it’s a job better left to the professionals.